Pontiac Grand Prix: Recalls

 In March 2008, GM announced a recall on all 1997–2003 Grand Prix GTP models (as well as sister car Buick Regal GS) due to a problem that causes fires in the engine compartment.
 Over 230 fires were reported.
 This recall affected over 200,000 vehicles equipped with the supercharged 3800 Series II engine.
 GM sent a letter to the owners of these vehicles on March 13, 2008, instructing them not to park in garages or carports until the problem was resolved.
 The recall for the Supercharged engine involved changing the left (front) valve cover gasket, as oil leaks onto the exhaust manifold may cause engine fires.
 Some believed this recall did not fix the fire problem, and instead the problem is likely faulty fuel rail quick disconnect o-rings.
 There have been reports of fires happening after the recall repair had been performed.

 In April 2009, the recall already posted for the Supercharged iterations of the 3800 Series II was expanded to cover all 3800 Series II engine-equipped vehicles after many fires were reported with Grand Prix GT and 3.8 L equipped SE versions, as well as the sister car Buick Regal LS.
 The recall for the non-supercharged V6 was to remove the front spark plug retainer and a valve cover gasket is not changed on non-supercharged 3.8 engines.
 The recall covered nearly 1.5 million vehicles.

 In October 2015, GM announced a third recall for the 3800 V6 engines (RPO L26, L32, L36, and L67).
 This recall covers nearly 1.4 million vehicles including the 1997-2004 Pontiac Grand Prix.
 As of October 27, 2015, there is no remedy for this recall.

 OnStar Dysfunctionality

-As of May 2008, Grand Prixs from the model years of 01-03 that were outfitted with OnStar cannot be activated due to outdated technology.
+As of May 2008, Grand Prixes from the model years of 01-03 that were outfitted with OnStar cannot be activated due to outdated technology.
 OnStar's wireless services are provided by Verizon Wireless, which switched fully to digital cellular communications.
-Grand Prixs of model years 2001 to 2002 have OnStar systems that are Analog cellular capable only.
+Grand Prixes of model years 2001 to 2002 have OnStar systems that are Analog cellular capable only.
 Some 2003 models may have had modules that could be upgraded to digital-ready.